 Types of Burn Rate

-- Gross Burn Rate: Represents total monthly operating expenses without considering revenue.
+- Gross Burn Rate: Represents the total monthly burn rate formula by calculating operating expenses without considering revenue.

 Gross Burn Rate